Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Minimise unnecessary blood tests

-• Optimise a patient’s tolerance of anaemia
+• Optimise a child’s tolerance of anaemia

 • Optimise oxygen delivery to tissues